 Spend more time on tasks that will generate revenue for you (billable tasks) and minimize the time spend on non-billable tasks.
 Do you really need to be on Facebook for more than 5 minutes per day?
 Do you have to reply to every email you get from strangers?
 Do you really need to follow 20 blogs per day?

 Keep a to-do list for each client.
-The secret of becoming a successful freelancer is to create a pool of repeating clients.
-It’s faster and more efficient to work with an existing client than looking to find a new one.
+The secret to becoming a successful freelancer is to create a pool of repeat clients.
+Working with an existing client is faster and more efficient than looking to find a new one.

-To keep them coming back for services, you need to always suggest new tasks and activities you can perform for the online marketing campaigns.
-The way to do this is to keep an internal to-do list for each of your clients to record ideas you can introduce to them once you’re finished with a particular task.
+To keep them coming back for services, you need to suggest new tasks and activities for the online marketing campaigns.
+The way to do this is to keep an internal to-do list for each client to record ideas you can introduce to them once you finish a particular task.

 Allocate time to work on your blog.
-Once you start working on client projects, it’s easy to forget to work on your blog and this is a huge mistake.
-Your blog is the most important asset of your freelance business and something you need to work on a daily basis.
+Once you start working on client projects, it’s easy to forget to work on your blog, which is a huge mistake.
+Your blog is the most important asset of your freelance business and something you need to work on daily.

-Perform tasks in batch.
-It’s easier to execute tasks in batch rather than trying to do different tasks on the same day.
-A good way is to book in your calendar dates for specific tasks.
+Perform tasks in batches.
+It’s easier to execute tasks in batches rather than trying to do different tasks on the same day.
+A good way is to book your calendar dates for specific tasks.
 For example, Monday is to work for client A, Tuesday for client B, and so on.

 Allocate time for training.
-As mentioned above, you’re responsible for your own training and development so make sure that you spend time learning new things and following the changes made in the digital marketing industry.
+As mentioned above, you’re responsible for your own training and development, so make sure you learn new things and follow the changes made in the digital marketing industry.

 Allocate time to rest and relax.
 Freelancers don’t have formal working hours.
 When you’re passionate about your business, you can work long hours without complaining (and actually enjoying it).

-Nevertheless, you should set some time to rest and relax.
-It doesn’t have to something official (like a leave) but a few hours during the day to clear your mind so that you can focus on your work and avoid job burnout.
+Nevertheless, you should set some time resting and relaxing.
+It doesn’t have to be something official (like a leave) but a few hours during the day to clear your mind so that you can focus on your work and avoid job burnout.

-As you get more experienced and your clientele grows, you’ll reach a point that you’ll need to make some decisions.
+As you get more experienced and your clientele grows, you’ll reach a point where you’ll need to make some decisions.

-Continue as a freelance marketer – It’s perfectly fine to continue doing freelancing work on your own.
-You can set your own hours and rules and you can choose the projects to work on.
+Continue as a freelance marketer – It’s perfectly fine to continue freelancing on your own.
+You can set your own hours and rules and choose the projects to work on.
 As long as your job is profitable and you’re making enough money, you can do this for years.

-The tricky part is that you need to find people you can trust, and be careful not to allocate more time than needed on management tasks.
-You don’t want to end up ‘losing’ time on tasks that won’t increase your revenue.
+The tricky part is that you need to find trustworthy people and be careful not to allocate more time than needed to manage tasks.
+You don’t want to lose time on tasks that won’t increase your revenue.

-The disadvantage of this option compared to being a solo-freelancer is that you’ll have to find and secure new clients to pay for the salaries and bills.
-You no longer care for your self but you’ll also have to look after your team and constantly trying to find ways to grow your business.
+Compared to being a solo freelancer, the disadvantage of this option is that you’ll have to find and secure new clients to pay for the salaries and bills.
+You no longer care for yourself, but you’ll also have to look after your team and constantly try to find ways to grow your business.

-This is the most popular question from beginners to digital marketing and those thinking of making a career switch.
+This is the most popular question from beginners to digital marketing and those considering making a career switch.

 Now, how much money you can charge per hour depends on your skills and experience, the kind of job, the monetary value it will generate for the client, and how much money the client is willing to pay you.

-The last point is important and something that you need to understand from the beginning.
+The last point is important and something you must understand from the beginning.
 The rate you’ll get paid for a job is not necessarily your standard rate.
-During negotiations, the client may set a maximum hourly rate and it’s up to you to accept or decline it.
+During negotiations, the client may set a maximum hourly rate, and it’s up to you to accept or decline it.

-According to studies, the most widely used hourly rates of digital marketing freelancers in the United States is between $51-$200 per hour.
+According to studies, the most widely used hourly rate of digital marketing freelancers in the United States is between $51-$200 per hour.

-How much money you can earn, depends on your rate and the number of billable hours you work per month.
+How much money you can earn depends on your rate and the monthly billable hours you work.

-Until you’ve built your blog and reputation and get to a point that clients will come to you and ask for services, one of the fastest ways to find a job as a freelancer is in job portals.
+Until you’ve built your blog and reputation and get to a point where clients will come to you and ask for services, one of the fastest ways to find a job as a freelancer is through job portals.

-There are hundreds of digital marketing jobs you can apply to by monitoring the job postings in these websites:
+There are hundreds of digital marketing jobs you can apply to by monitoring the job postings on these websites:

 Some tips to help you during the application process:

-Prepare in advance – Visit the above sites and view a number of job postings that you think you would be a good fit.
+Prepare in advance – Visit the above sites and view some job postings you think would be a good fit.
 Take note of their requirements and try to create a couple of templates you can use to send your application.
 This will save you a lot of time than trying to do this for every job application.

 Submit your application fast – A typical job posting may receive 50-60 applications in a matter of hours.
 People looking for services may not go through the full list but select the first candidate that is a good match.
 So, it’s important to submit your application as fast as possible.

 Personalize your application – While you’ll have your templates ready, try to personalize each application to match the requirements of the specific job.
-If employers realize that it’s a template-based reply, they will probably not take it into account.
+If employers realize it’s a template-based reply, they will probably not consider it.

 Read the requirements carefully – One of the tricks employers use to help them with the screening process is to ask specific questions in the job posting.
 Applicants that don’t reply to their questions are not taken into account.
-So, before submitting your application make sure that it provides answers to all their questions and concerns.
+So, before submitting your application, ensure it answers all their questions and concerns.

 Keep your rates low – In the beginning, you’ll have more chances of getting a project if your rates are low.
 Make sure that you mention in your application that your rates are negotiable.
 Once you start a conversation with a client, you’ll get a chance to convenience them that you’re the right person for the job and secure a better rate.

 Becoming a freelancer in the online marketing industry is a great experience.
-Digital marketers can choose which tasks to perform and it’s a job that you’ll never get bored.
+Digital marketers can choose which tasks to perform, and it’s a job that you’ll never get bored with.

 On the other hand, it’s not a profession for everyone.
-To work as a freelancer you have to be motivated and have high-level self-confidence.
+To work as a freelancer, you must be motivated and have high-level self-confidence.
 When your life and family depend on it, it can quickly become a very stressful job.

-The best way to build your confidence is to first build your skills.
-To offer digital marketing services to clients, you need to be an expert in a number of areas.
-This won’t happen from day one but it’s something that you can build by learning and practicing.
+The best way to build your confidence is first to build your skills.
+To offer digital marketing services to clients, you need to be an expert in many areas.
+This won’t happen from day one, but it’s something that you can build by learning and practicing.